-A young child's hip bones are still so small that the vehicle's regular seat belt may not remain low on the hip bones, as it should.
+A young child's hip bones are still so small that the vehicle seat belt may not remain low on the hip bones, as it should.
 Instead, it may settle up around the child's abdomen.
 In a crash, the belt would apply force on a body area that is unprotected by any bony structure.
 This alone could cause serious or fatal injuries.
-To reduce the risk of serious or fatal injuries during a crash, young children should always be secured in appropriate child restraints.
+To reduce the risk of serious or fatal injuries during a crash, young children should always be secured in an appropriate child restraint.